 If you would scan all the publications on patient centricity and count the number of times a word is used then you would probably see that "patient", "need", "involvement" and "engagement" end up in the top 10 of most used words.
 And again this is in line with what we want to accomplish.
 It is a rational and sensible approach to a major challenge.
 But I feel that we are missing something very important, and last week the insight was handed to me by Prof Dr. Bernard Sabbe, chair and professor in medical psychology and psychiatry at the University of Antwerp, Faculty of Medicine and Health Sciences.

-My wife and I were invited to the Dr. Guislain “Breaking the Chains of Stigma” Award 2015 ceremony where Prof. Dr. Bernard Sabbe was one of the key note speakers.
+I was invited to the Dr. Guislain “Breaking the Chains of Stigma” Award 2015 ceremony where Prof. Dr. Bernard Sabbe was one of the key note speakers.
 Each year the Dr. Guislain Award highlights an individual, project or organization that has made an exceptional contribution to reduce the stigma associated with mental illness.
 Out of over 50 nominations Dr. Janos Marton, director of The Living Museum in Queens, New York, has been named the 2015 winner.
 The award honors Dr. Marton for his extraordinary efforts and distinctive ability to nurture creativity of individuals living with mental illness and for establishing a groundbreaking and flourishing artistic community within a mental health care setting.

 As one of the key note speaker Prof. Dr. Bernard Sabbe talked about the heritage of Dr. Guislain, and why the award was founded.
 In his speech he said something very remarkable about mentally ill patients.
 We should not look upon them as almost untreatable, difficult and maybe even dangerous patients, but as people who happen to be patients with a mental illness.
 With that remark he shifted the emphasis from the illness to people, to human beings.